-Suppliers are required to follow D-13 Packing and Shipping Standard, and container specification form, located on www.navistarsupplier.com.
+Suppliers are required to follow D-13 Packing and Shipping Standard, and Container Specification Form (CSF), located on www.navistarsupplier.com.

 3.17 Part Identification and Labeling

 Suppliers are required to identify components and packaging, per requirements specified in the D-13 standard, and/or part design records.